MoscaDotTo/Winapp2/winapp2ool/Readme.md

     * Unavailable in offline mode
 * Toggle Download (Non-CCleaner)
   * Only shown when downloading is enabled first
-  * CCleaner users shold not use this option
+  * CCleaner users should not use this option
   * Disabled by default
   * Unavailable in offline mode
 * File Chooser (winapp2.ini)
   * Opens the interface to choose a new local file path for winapp2.ini